 Mining coal hurts communities, kills wildlife and destroys the countryside while burning it significantly contributes to climate change.

 The UK has 9 coal fired power stations.
-Those remaining have no closure plans although two are hoping to convert to biomass and the government is running a consultation into proposals to end electricity generation through burning coal in 2025 (running 9th November 2016 to 1st February 2017).
+Those remaining have no closure plans although two are hoping to convert to biomass and the government ran a consultation into proposals to end electricity generation through burning coal in 2025.

 There are no underground coal mines in the UK, of significant size.
 Kellingley Colliery in Yorkshire was the last to close, in December 2105.
 In September 2016 there were officially 15 opencast coal mines, although a few of these are no longer extracting coal, just selling off previously mined coal.
 There are a number of potential new opencast coal sites with planning permission which have not been started.
 The delays have been for a variety of reasons including lack of demand for coal in Scotland (Glentaggart East), disagreement over planning conditions by multiple land owners (George Farm) and the Coal Authority’s concern over bonds for restoration (Bryn Defaid), in addition to sites at Bradley and Shortwood Farm for which permission was granted to a now liquidated company, UK Coal.